C3S-Data-Rescue-Lot1-WP3/Rescued-Data/README.md

 * __dd__: wind direction (°)
 * __n__: cloud cover (%)

+### Remarks
 Note that the data have not been quality controlled.
+Geographical coordinates for many stations are missing.

+### Contact
+For any inquiry and to report bugs please write to [yuri.brugnara@giub.unibe.ch](mailto:yuri.brugnara@giub.unibe.ch).